rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/Immune_Traits/Wolf_Amara/README.md

 Please cite Sayaman, Saad et al., Immunity 2021 when using the data and code contained here in.

-Please additionally cite: Wolf et al., and Amara et al., when using code to calculate gene expression signatures from Wolf et al. and Amara et al.
+Please additionally cite: Wolf et al. PLoS ONE 2014 and Amara et al. Breast Cancer Res Treat 2017, when using code to calculate gene expression signatures from Wolf et al. and Amara et al.

 ## Citations